JoeRGitHub/WireGuard-on-AWS-EC2-Complete-Guide/README.md

-Perfect 👍
-Here’s a **full guide from scratch** for deploying a **WireGuard VPN server on AWS EC2 Ubuntu**, including scripts to add customers and cameras, with isolation and automation.
+**full guide from scratch** for deploying a **WireGuard VPN server on AWS EC2 Ubuntu**, including scripts to add customers and cameras, with isolation and automation.

 ---